mohitverma-code/projects/README.md

- Files(app.html,app.css,app.js)
+ Files(app.html,app.css,app.js).
- these files represents a game known as tik-tak-toe it is a two player game
+ These files represents a game known as tik-tak-toe.
+ It is a two player game.